Transgender inequality: Transgender inequality in Asia

-Transgender individuals are often marginalized and encounter stigma and discrimination due to their sexual orientations, gender identities, and expressions.
-The stigma is spread in society through the cultural and social atmosphere.
-Transgender is not discussed openly in Asian culture.
-Hence society remains conservative and non-supportive about it.
-This minority stress intensified and marginalized transgender’s identity, which manufactured reduce allowance to public service.
-Social exclusion and the lack of regulation and policy about health, employment, law construct transgender inequality in Asian society.
+Transgender individuals are often marginalized and encounter stigma and discrimination due to their sexual orientations, gender identities, and expressions in various Asian countries.
+Stigma on transgender identities is spread in various Asian societies through the cultural and social atmosphere, and it is rarely discussed openly in Asian culture, resulting in little support towards transgender individuals.

 Social exclusion

 Transgender individuals are usually subjected to enormous social weight to conceal their identity due to their social pressure.
-The environment is depressive to transgender’s visibility as it is considered abnormal.
-Asian government exhibits small resistance to social activism promoting transgender rights.
+The environment is depressive to transgender's visibility as it is considered abnormal.
+Asian governments exhibit small resistance to social activism promoting transgender rights.
 Lost resources about such activism will not be published in mainstream media, and transgender individuals felt excluded in society and in their families.
 They hesitate to come out to their family because of the projected rejection.

 Health

 Transgender individuals are not categorized into the gender binary.
 Hence they are not covered by insurance and legal protection They are not protected by primary health care and refuse publicly funded gender-affirming health services.
 Transformation surgery in Asia is expensive but of low quality.
-It is even illegal or vanished in countries such as India.
-Transgender people then turn to use hormones for their transformation.
-However, inadequate training and knowledge in medical professionals failed to offer appropriate advice and assistance during the process.
-The surgery and hormone injection are likely to result in permanent injury or even death.
+It is illegal in India.

 Besides physical health, transgender people confront mental health inequality as well.
 They experienced a high level of stress, which lead to a high rate of depression, anxiety, and suicidal ideation and behaviour.
 Since mental health awareness is not widespread in Asia, transgender individuals are declined access to mental health care.